narangmayank/iot-smart-parking-system/README.md

 - [FirebaseArduino](https://github.com/FirebaseExtended/firebase-arduino/tree/v0.3)
 - [ESP8266 Core SDK](https://github.com/esp8266/Arduino/tree/2.7.4)

-We strongly recommend to install the specied tagged versions of the libraries and Core SDK.
-Just hit the link above to see the versions.
+We strongly recommend to install the specified tagged versions of the libraries and Core SDK.
+Just hit the link above to see the exact versions for easy compilation.

-## Build & Flash
+## Build Flash Monitor

-You can build, flash and monitor the app via platform io as usual :)
+You can build, flash and monitor the app via platform io vs code edition as usual :)